 Label:

-autoChoose this option if you want to use the default label that has been created automatically.
+Choose this option if you want to use the default label that has been created automatically.

-customHere you can change the label to a custom label.
+Here you can change the label to a custom label.
 You can use static text and dynamic properties.
 Use the mustache picker to select dynamic properties from the response data to use them as labels.

-) can't be processed due to a JavaScript limitation.
-If you want to use a property that contains a hyphen, you have two options:- If you have access to the data source and can change the name of the property, change the name of the property to a name without hyphens.
+Property names that contain hyphens (for example properties.name-with-hyphens) can't be processed due to a JavaScript limitation.
+If you want to use a property that contains a hyphen, you have two options:

-For example, if your Elasticsearch query uses a property (an aggregation, a grouping or any other property you want to use) with a name that contains a hyphen, you can either access your Elasticsearch instance and change the name there or you can overwrite the name in the query dsl field. - If you can't change the name of the property, you need to enter the property name in the following format:
+If you have access to the data source and can change the name of the property, change the name of the property to a name without hyphens.
+For example, if your Elasticsearch query uses a property (an aggregation, a grouping or any other property you want to use) with a name that contains a hyphen, you can either access your Elasticsearch instance and change the name there or you can overwrite the name in the query dsl field.

 Data Range